February 22nd, 2017 – February 25th, 2017

 Must-order: everything biscuit with egg, Cheddar cheese, bacon and honey

-While walking around the city we stumbled across a cute store that I had read about on my pre-trip research, Paris Market, an expertly curated boutique with vintage silverware and serveware, candles, jewelry and a coffee and pastry bar.
-I could have spent all day in there – with exposed brick, it’s decorated in a way in which I would love my apartment to look.
+While walking around the city we stumbled across a cute store that I had read about on my pre-trip research, Paris Market.
+It’s an expertly curated boutique with vintage silverware and serveware, candles, jewelry and a coffee and pastry bar.
+I could have spent all day in there.
+With exposed brick, it’s decorated in a way in which I would love my apartment to look.
 I picked up some vintage silverware for food styling and some macaroons but I could have done some more damage had I brought a larger bag than just a carry-on suitcase.

-The crispy fried lobster tails with sweet chili Dijon, macaroni and cheese, and collards is dinner menu item that is available during lunch by request.
+The crispy fried lobster tails were battered in tempura batter served with sweet chili Dijon.
+The macaroni and cheese, and collards is dinner menu item that is available during lunch by request.
 I had heard about it from friends who had been but I wouldn’t have known it was a lunch option if I hadn’t seen it go by on a tray while I was in the middle of ordering.
-While it may seem extravagant, the lobster is fried in a tempura batter so the result is tender and light fried lobster that isn’t overly rich.
+While it may seem extravagant, the lobster is battered and fried so the result is tender and light fried lobster that isn’t overly rich.

 We overheard a waiter telling a table near us the history of the house so we called him over and he told us a summary of the history dating back to 1771.
 After, he asked if we would like a tour of the rest of the extensive space.
 Of course, we said “yes”.
 The waiter introduced to many interesting areas of the house, including the basement bar, which is rumored to be haunted since creaking feet can be heard from the upstairs dining room through the old wood floorboards.
 To the side of the basement bar there is a wine room, which actually was a vault since at one point the restaurant was also a bank.
 The room holds a two-top table for a private dining experience – if I ever go back I want that seat!
 Learning the whole history of the house was one of those serendipitous moments that made the dining experience great.